Skel200/Better-Craft-/README.md

-# Better-Craft-Studios-
+# Better-Craft
-A modding studio that cares a little too much about the game.
+A modpack that cares a little too much about the game.

 Better Craft: The Minecraft We Deserved Modpack